base-link/base/readme.md

 To construct your own DSLs, you simply define a mine which parses the term tree (following the example mines for inspiration), and define a mill to convert the mines parsings into mesh.

 This gives us a way to transform text content to trees to meshes, and verify the transformation is correct.

+Don't consider the trees of terms and the resulting objects as really an inflexible syntax which defines opaque objects and types.
+These are simple data structures encoding object trees and graphs, not like functional languages.
+So you are free to "compile" the object to create and run computation however you see fit, which gives you great ability.

+### Project Cleanliness

+Parentheses are always avoided in our base style.
+All files are named `base.link` inside of a folder, along with an optional `test.link` test file.
+Certain folder collections are standard, like Ruby on Rails.

 ### License